The greatest? Two irrefutable facts that separate Nadal from the rest

 But nobody told Nadal.

-Like he has done so many times, Nadal ignored reality and the improbable circumstances and focussed on grinding his way back, one point at a time.
+Just as he has done so many times, Nadal ignored reality and the improbable circumstances and focused on grinding his way back, one point at a time.

 Stars shine best in darkness but this was remarkable, as nothing came easy.